sharadcodes/hugo-shortcodes-netlify-cms/README.md

 ---

-A collection of js files for shortcodes of Hugo that enable blocks in Netlify CMS Text Editor.
+A collection of js files for shortcodes of Hugo that enables blocks in Netlify CMS Text Editor.

 ## List of shortcodes for the text editor
 1. [Gist](https://github.com/sharadcodes/hugo-shortcodes-netlify-cms/blob/master/src/gist.js)